Asphalt Calculator — Tons, Yards & Cost

 How the Asphalt Calculator Works

-- Convert to cubic feet: Square feet × (Depth in inches ÷ 12) = Cubic feet of material
+- Volume: Square feet × (Depth in inches ÷ 12) = Cubic feet

-- Convert to tons: Cubic feet × Density (lbs/cu ft) ÷ 2,000 = Tons of asphalt
+- Weight: Cubic feet × Density (lbs/cu ft) ÷ 2,000 = Tons of asphalt

-- Apply waste factor: Tons × (1 + Waste% ÷ 100) = Final order quantity
+- Waste adjusted: Tons × (1 + Waste% ÷ 100) = Final order quantity

-For example, a 60 × 20 ft driveway (1,200 sq ft) at 3 inches deep with standard HMA (145 lbs/cu ft) works out to: 1,200 × (3 ÷ 12) × 145 ÷ 2,000 = 21.75 tons before waste.
-Add a 5% waste factor and your order quantity rises to roughly 22.8 tons.
+For example, a 60 × 20 ft driveway (1,200 sq ft) at 3 inches deep with standard HMA (145 lbs/cu ft): 1,200 × (3 ÷ 12) × 145 ÷ 2,000 = 21.75 tons before waste.
+Adding 5% brings the order to roughly 22.8 tons.

 Tons vs. Cubic Yards — Which Unit Do Suppliers Use?